Tutorial 2: Adding extra information

 from polyglotdb import CorpusContext

-## CHANGE THIS PATH to location of pg_tutorial corpus on your system
+## CHANGE THIS PATH to the location of the corpus on your system

 Encoding syllables